 STEPHANIE PAPA is a poet, educator, and translator based in Paris, France.
-Her research focuses on the contemporary inidigenous poetry of North America, ecopoetics, and postcolonialism.

 Stephanie is the poetry editor for Venti, an interdisciplinary and international journal.
 From 2015 to 2019, she served as poetry editor for the literary arts magazine Paris Lit Up.
 Her own work has been published in The Stinging Fly, Modern Poetry in Translation, Michigan Quarterly Review, World Literature Today, Magma Poetry, Niche, NOON, and the anthologies Diversity Poems and It All Radiates Outwards (Verve Poetry Press), among others.
 Her academic writing has appeared in the journals Green Letters, Textes et Contextes, and NAIS.
 Stephanie also works as a translator and editor for organizations such as the UNHCR and La Cellule Productions.

 To find out more about Stephanie, check out her:

 - Being Political: A Writing Workshop for Poetry & Theatre